eroc123/obsidian-notes/Computer Science/8 - Database/Entity-Relationship (E-R).md

-Used to draw relationship between various records in database t
+Used to draw relationship between various records in different database tables.